imjlstem/imjlstem/README.md

 #### What am I looking for?

-*I like technology field and all related with that, but I wouldn’t like to lose something interesting, I want to become in a Data Scientist, in a Physics Scientist, or in Quantum Researcher, that’s why I want, and I hope it’ll be possible, I want to handle and specialize what I believe to be the four most relevant and largest areas of strength in computer science and
+*I like technology field and all related with that, but I wouldn’t want to miss something interesting, I want to become in a Data Scientist, in a Physics Scientist, or in Quantum Researcher, that’s why I want, and I hope it’ll be possible, I want to handle and specialize what I believe to be the four most relevant and largest areas of strength in computer science and